-Public profile of Swinburne astronomer Dr Alan Duffy with school talks/evening lectures on dark matter, dark energy, galaxy formation, indigenous astronomy, alien worlds.
+Public profile of Swinburne astronomer Associate Professor Alan Duffy with school talks/evening lectures on dark matter, dark energy, galaxy formation, indigenous astronomy, alien worlds.
 He is an experienced public speaker, science communicator and science expert in Melbourne.

 Research Fellow and Associate Professor @ Swinburne University

 I've spoken at hundreds of events but some particularly unusual opportunities were chatting all things science with Brian Greene as host for "An Evening with Dr Brian Greene", speaking at TEDxSydney in the Sydney Opera House, a Science-Improv night at the Adelaide Fringe, a nation-wide tour with BBC Worldwide / RiAus show The Science of Doctor Who Live and even a Planetarium production on Dark Matter called Dark (now shown in 148 planetariums across 25 countries in 6 languages).

 I am incredibly fortunate that I have been able to travel across Australia explaining everything from Black Holes to Aboriginal Astronomy to thousands of students in dozens schools everywhere from inner city private schools to remote indigenous schools in the outback.

 I loved making this short ABC ME series with the wonderfully talented and ever enthusiastic Grace Koh trying to explain the answers to questions that we all think of, while restricting ourselves to a green screen and about 3 minutes in total.
 You can watch all 5 episodes on iView or catch them as interstitials between your favourite shows on ABC ME.
 Also who doesn't love a big red button?!